Acoustic fundamentals

 Sound absorption is the process by which sound waves incident on an absorptive material are converted in whole or in part to heat, reducing the overall noise level.

 The absorption coefficient is a ratio of the sound absorbed by a material to the incident sound acting on the material.
-Absorption coefficients are used in determining how "soft" or "loud" a room is with respect to sound.
+Absorption coefficients are used in determining how 'soft' or 'loud' a room is with respect to sound.

 Sound pressure levels decrease with the square of the distance.
 So doubling the distance to a sound source results in a 6 dB decrease in sound levels.